Don’t be alarmed.

 Perched on the edge of Spitalfields Market is the atmospheric Folgate Street – an almost undisturbed stretch of 18th century houses once occupied by Huguenot families (French weavers fleeing religious persecution).
 Take a closer look, and you’ll see that number 18, with the flicker of candlelight behind its windows and sombre gas lantern hanging over the front door, looks particularly undisturbed.
 And that’s because the American artist Dennis Severs bought the place up in the ’70s, and, living much like its former residents, set about painstakingly restoring each of the dilapidated rooms around him to their former glory, as if inhabited by an imaginary family of Huguenot silk weavers.

-Open to the public for four evenings a week (Thurs-Sun), the house has variously been described as “a still-life drama”, “post-materialist, and – according to David Hockney – “one of the world’s five top experiences”.
+Open to the public for four evenings a week (Thurs-Sun) plus weekend daytimes, the house has variously been described as “a still-life drama”, “post-materialist, and – according to David Hockney – “one of the world’s five top experiences”.
 We would add “it’s a bit creepy, and definitely one of the oddest places you can go to in London”.

-Ordinarily the tours around the house would be entirely silent and self-guided.
-But during the lockdown, whilst the space was being painstaking restored by a team of specialists, they discovered a trove of over 200 cassette tapes of Dennis Severs himself.
-From them, they’ve edited together an audio tour of the space, as Severs himself would have done it.
-There’ll be an actor guiding you through as you listen, and you’ll get every ounce of Severs’ intense & enthralling energy and fascination.
+Ordinarily the tours around the house are entirely silent and self-guided.
+But during the lockdown, whilst the space was being painstaking restored by a team of specialists, staff discovered a trove of over 200 cassette tapes of Dennis Severs himself.
+From them, they’ve edited together an audio tour of the space, so you can book in to hear how Severs himself would have done it.
+There’s an actor guiding you through as you listen, and you get every ounce of Severs’ intense & enthralling energy and fascination.

 All told, you’ll make a pilgrimage through ten candlelit rooms, each designed to feel as though the house’s inhabitants have just walked out, leaving their unmade beds, half-eaten bread and unfinished letters paused in time.
 Dennis Severs was fascinated by the ‘light’ and ‘moods’ of old paintings – the smoky haze, ticking clocks and cats lying around in the background – and this is what he’s recreated in the house: a living, three-dimensional painting for you to step into.
 “Your senses are your guide”, he said, and besides the sumptuous period furnishings, footsteps, voices, and wafts of cooking from the kitchen commingle to create an immersive installation in its truest sense.